-1. When acting in your role as a member of the authority:

-1.1 DO treat others with respect

-- 1.2 DO NOT conduct yourself in a manner which is contrary to the Authority's duty to promote and maintain high standards of conduct of members - 1.3 DO NOT disclose information given to you in confidence by anyone, or information acquired by you which you believe, or ought reasonably to be aware, is of a confidential nature, except where-

-- (i) you have the consent of a person authorised to give it; - (ii) you are required by law to do so;
+- 1. When acting in your role as a member of the Authority: - 1.1 DO treat others with respect; - 1.2 DO NOT conduct yourself in a manner which is contrary to the Authority's duty to promote and maintain high standards of conduct of members; - 1.3 DO NOT disclose information given to you in confidence by anyone, or information acquired by you which you believe, or ought reasonably to be aware, is of a confidential nature, except where:- - (i) you have the consent of a person authorised to give it; - (ii) you are required by law to do so; - (iii) the disclosure is made to a third party for the purpose of obtaining professional legal advice, provided that the third party agrees not to disclose the information to any other person; or - (iv) the disclosure is:- - (a) reasonable and in the public interest; and

-- (iii) the disclosure is made to a third party for the purpose of obtaining professional legal advice provided that the third party agrees not to disclose the information to any other person; or - (iv) the disclosure is- - (a) reasonable and in the public interest; and - (b) made in good faith and in compliance with the reasonable requirements of the authority; and - (c) you have consulted the Monitoring Officer prior to its release - 1.4 DO NOT prevent another person from gaining access to information to which that person is entitled by law. - 2.
-When using or authorising the use by others of the resources of the authority-

-2.1.
-DO act in accordance with the authority's reasonable requirements including the requirements of the authority's ITC policy and the policies (attached to the Authority's Constitution), copies of which have been provided to you and which you are deemed to have read;

-2.2.
-DO make sure that such resources are not used improperly for political purposes (including party political purposes); and

-2.3.
-DO have regard to nay applicable Local Authority Code of Publicity made under the Local Government Act 1986.
+- (b) made in good faith and in compliance with the reasonable requirements of the Authority; and - (c) you have consulted the Monitoring Officer prior to its release; and - 1.4 DO NOT prevent another person from gaining access to information to which that person is entitled by law. - 2.
+When using or authorising the use by others of the resources of the Authority:- - 2.1 DO act in accordance with the Authority's reasonable requirements, including the requirements of the Authority's ICT policy and the policies (attached to or included in the Authority's Constitution), copies of which have been provided to you and which you are deemed to have read; - 2.2 DO make sure that such resources are not used improperly for political purposes (including party political purposes); and - 2.3 DO have regard to any applicable Local Authority Code of Publicity made under the Local Government Act 1986.